offen/analyticstxt/draft-offen-analyticstxt.md

 normative:
 informative:

 --- abstract

 Privacy has become an important feature for users of websites and services.
-This document propopes a well-defined way for websites and services to disclose their usage of analytics and tracking software to users and tooling used by users. analytics.txt aims to be an elaborate standard that describes the usage of analytics and tracking software in a non-biased way that is understandable both for a non-technical audience, but also useful for consumption by tools and software.
+This document propopes a discoverable way for websites and services to declare their usage of analytics and tracking software to both users and the tooling used by users. analytics.txt aims to be an elaborate standard that describes the usage of analytics and tracking software in a non-biased way that is understandable for a non-technical audience, but also useful for consumption by tools and software.

 --- middle